What will my vacancy rent for?

 How do you screen for good residents?

 We require a detailed application from each adult and photo identification.
 All applications are carefully screened for credit, rental and ownership references, and income.
 A credit check will reveal hidden addresses and pay history.
 If the credit history passes our requirements we will verify all addresses lived at and talk to the owner about those previous tenancies.
-Our access to tax records will allow us to verify ownership and a “Reverse” phone directory will allow us to determine who owns the telephone numbers that are provided.
+Our access to tax records will allow us to verify ownership.
 We will also verify employment and income levels.
 No applicant will be approved until all questions are answered to our satisfaction.
 In some cases we may lower the standards on a particular property in order to be realistic about getting the property rented in a reasonable time frame.

 How is advertising handled?